michaelsieminski/laravelte/README.md

 1. Click on `Use this template` in the top right to use the boilerplate
 2. Install the required php packages using `composer install`
 3. Run `npm install` to install all npm packages
-4. Use `npm run watch` to start laravel mix watch your files
+4. Use `npm run dev` to start vite watch your files
 5. Last but not least use `php artisan serve` to start your laravel application

 ## Usage

 Simply create/edit your Svelte front-end files inside of the `/resources/js/Pages/`directory.

+## Deploy

+1. Execute `npm run build` to make vite build your project files